sksurendrakmr/expense_api_nodewithtypescript/README.md

 Currently, the credit app is making 75k requests per week, but Workday only allows a maximum of 35k requests within a 24-hour period.
 Seth will discuss with the respective team and inform us if we need to consider changing the type of API.

+Seth is currently working on the API, and it is expected to be completed and available in the lower environment in Kong Gateway by the end of Q1.
+Following that, the Identity team will begin working on the feature starting from Q2.

+The EC product team will review the feature and develop the necessary UI mockups for error scenarios.